appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/working-with-branches.md

 ### Delete a Branch

-Similar to the Git flow, you can delete a branch in Appsmith that is no longer needed.&#x20;
+Similar to the Git flow, you can delete a branch in Appsmith that is no longer needed.

 :::info
 You can delete any branch other than the default branch.
-Please make sure that you are not editing the branch you want to delete.&#x20;
+Please make sure that you are not editing the branch you want to delete.
 :::

-If you want to delete a branch from Appsmith, follow the steps given below:&#x20;
+If you want to delete a branch from Appsmith, follow the steps given below:

-1. Click on the branch list at the bottom left corner.&#x20;
+1. Click on the branch list at the bottom left corner.
 2. Move the cursor to the branch you want to delete, hit the options button, and click on delete branch.